Art & Textiles

 In both Fine Art and Textile Design, first hand engagement with ideas and themes, which are of personal interest to the individual student are encouraged.
 Engagement with sources and experience of a variety of learning experiences and approaches allows students to develop the skills to explore, create and communicate their own ideas.

 The first term of Year 10, in both subjects, involves students learning and developing new skills and techniques, in teacher led workshops.
 As they progress through Year 10 and into Year 11, students are encouraged to develop their own strengths and interests in the subject, and increasingly follow their own lines of enquiry.

 Students will learn how to realise their personal intentions through sustained application of the creative process.

 Regular visits to galleries and museums are arranged as well as workshops with specialist artists to enable pupils to engage directly with original work and practice.

-Pupils’ work is exhibited around the school as well as during the College’s Art Evenings.
+Pupils’ work is exhibited around the school as well as being featured within S. Anselm’s College’s Art Evenings.

 Click on the two galleries below to scroll through examples of our GCSE students’ artwork and some of their visits over recent years.